-To reason about uncertainty in the objective function, we follow the path laid out in the preceding chapters and maintain a probabilistic belief throughout optimization, $p(f \mid \mathcal{D})$.
+To reason about uncertainty in the objective function, we follow the path laid out in the preceding chapters and maintain a probabilistic belief throughout optimization, $p(f \mid D)$.
 We make no assumptions regarding the nature of this distribution, and in particular it need not be a Gaussian process.
-Equipped with this belief, we may reason about the result of making an observation at some point x via the posterior predictive distribution $p(y \mid x, \mathcal{D})$ (1.7), which will play a key role below.
+Equipped with this belief, we may reason about the result of making an observation at some point x via the posterior predictive distribution $p(y \mid x, D)$ (1.7), which will play a key role below.

 The ultimate purpose of optimization is to collect and return a dataset \mathcal{D} .
 Before we can reason about what data we should acquire, we must first clarify what data we would like to acquire.
 Following the previous section, we will accomplish this by defining a utility function $u(\mathcal{D})$ to evaluate the quality of data returned by an optimizer.
-This utility function will serve to establish preferences over optimization outcomes: all other things being equal, we would prefer to return a dataset with higher utility than any dataset with lower utility.
-As before, we will use this utility to guide the design of policies, by making observations that, in expectation, promise the biggest improvement in utility.
+This utility function will serve to establish preferences over optimization outcomes: all other things being equal, we would prefer to return a dataset with higher utility to guide the design of policies, by making observations that, in expectation, promise the biggest improvement in utility.
 We will define and motivate several utility functions used for optimization in the next chapter, and some readers may wish to jump ahead to that discussion for explicit examples before continuing.
 In the following, we will develop the general theory in terms of an arbitrary utility function.